-Email is an efficient means of communicating with our constituents, both individually and in mass.
+Email is an efficient means of communicating with our constituents.
 Foundation programs and chapters regularly communicate with their constituents by email.
 All mass emails include an unsubscribe button.
 The Children’s Tumor Foundation respects your desire to opt out of email distribution lists.

 Direct Mail Policy

 Mail solicitations are a key component of the Foundation’s fundraising portfolio.
-Direct mail campaigns occur semiannually.
+Direct mail campaigns occur up to several times per year.
 Foundation mailings include information on programs and accomplishments.
-If you wish to opt out of these solicitations, please contact Fredric Sinclair, Database Manager, at the address and phone number listed below.
+If you wish to opt out of these solicitations, please contact the Children's Tumor Foundation at firstname.lastname@example.org or 1-800-323-7938.

 The Foundation does not engage third parties, i.e. professional fundraising groups, to solicit on our behalf.
 All of our fundraising is done through our paid staff or volunteers.
 Most states do not consider United Way (UW), Community Health Charities (CHC) or the Combined Federal Campaign (CFC) third party fundraisers.
 However, some states have taken this position that organizations like these that process contributions through payroll deduction constitute third parties.
 The Children’s Tumor Foundation is a member of UW, CHC and CFC and continues to work through them to offer donors convenient opportunities to continue their support.